razvn/webflux-r2dbc-kotlin/README.md

 # POC WebFlux-R2DBC H2-Kotlin

-Test project for Spring Boot/Kotlin with coroutines integration and R2DBC repositories.
+Test project for Spring Boot 2.3.2/Kotlin with coroutines integration and R2DBC repositories.
+Testcontainers (MySql or PostgerSql) can be used for testing.

 ### Base project